MatildaSif/NLP2025/test.md

       `
 - Now return to the Installation instructions

 ## Data Source
-The data can be found at the link below:
+The data can be found at the link below and the #copyrightnotice can be found at the bottom of this README.md:
 [XX](https://github.com/nbertagnolli/counsel-chat/tree/master/data)

 _Steps to download the data:_